m-ke/3dio-website/src/docs/api/1/utils.md

 ### Load a Data3d file (e.g. furniture)

-This method is a helper to load Data3D files or [furniture](./furniture-library.html)).
+This method is a helper to load Data3D files or [furniture](./furniture-library.html).
 It loads the specified URL and processes it into a JSON structure.

-It takes a single parameter that is the URL to load as a string.
+It takes a single string parameter - the URL of the file to load.

 ```javascript
 io3d.utils.data3d.load('https://storage.3d.io/3f995099-d624-4c8e-ab6b-1fd5e3799173/170515-0913-4p3ktf/1e588a3b-90ac-4a32-b5b8-ff2fda7f87c4.gz.data3d.buffer')